 Australia’s longest beach, which grades from no waves to one of the world’s highest energy beaches.
 It is a spectacular beach backed by extensive dune north of The Granites, very accessible by 4WD, and with many kilometres of beach camping.
 However outside of Kings Camp and Kingston SE there are no facilities, apart from the camp sites.Read less

 Weather: Cloudy.
-The chance of a thunderstorm in the morning and afternoon.
+90% chance of showers.
+The chance of a thunderstorm in the morning.

-Swell: Southwesterly 2.5 to 3.5 metres, decreasing to 2.5 to 3 metres during the afternoon.
+Swell: Southwesterly 5 to 7 metres, decreasing to 4 to 5 metres during the evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.